Nutanix Inc. (NTNX) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Nutanix Inc. (NASDAQ: NTNX) Right Now?

-Moreover, the 36-month beta value for NTNX is 1.30.
-Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for NTNX is at 1.30.
+Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023